 This site may contain affiliate links to products.
 We may receive a commission for purchases made through these links, which helps to keep this content free.

 SPICES IN HARISSA CHICKEN RUB

-Smoked Paprika – regular paprika is made from dried crushed chilis.
+- Smoked Paprika – regular paprika is made from dried crushed chilies.
 Smoked Paprika gets it’s strong smoky flavor from smoking the the same type of peppers before they are crushed.
 Oak wood is often used for the smoking.

 Back in the day, I used to be intimidated by the produce department.
 I didn’t know much about herbs so I would buy those over-priced little packets of fresh herbs.
 Then one day, I met a local young chef as we were both grabbing for the last pint of blueberries and we got to talking. (they don’t call me a chatty Cathy for nothin).

 Anyway, because of him I worked up enough confidence to buy the fresh cut herbs like the cilantro in this recipe and really start to use them.
 So, the moral of this story is to ask questions because you never know what you will learn.